pradeephubgit/questdb.io/docs/reference/function/date-time.md

 | --------------------------- |
 | 2021-06-08T23:45:45.000000Z |

-- Timestamp as string in `PST` to UTC
+- Timestamp as a string in `PST` to UTC

 ```questdb-sql
 SELECT to_utc('2021-06-08T13:45:45.000000Z', 'PST')